-How to add a DMARC record in GoDaddy (step-by-step)
+How to add or edit a DMARC record in GoDaddy (step-by-step)

 GoDaddy is one of the largest domain registrars.
-Millions of businesses host their DNS there.
-Most have no DMARC record.
+Millions of businesses host DNS there, and many existing domains still need a DMARC record or a better reporting setup.

 Before you start